segiITU/dtu_mlops_group32_project/reports/README.md

 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

 s250678 was in charge of developing of setting up the initial cookie cutter project and developing of the docker containers for deploying our application.
-He has used genAI tools to help adjust the dockerfiles and with creating CLI inputs for deploying on the GCP.
+He has used genAI tools to help adjust the dockerfiles and with creating CLI inputs for deploying to the GCP.